The Vagrant Shell provisioner allows you to upload and execute a script within the guest machine.

 Vagrant.configure("2") do |config| config.vm.provision "shell", path: "https://example.com/provisioner.sh" end

-If you are running a Batch of PowerShell script for Windows, make sure that the external path has the proper extension (".bat" or ".ps1"), because Windows uses this to determine what kind of file it is to execute.
-If you exclude this extension, it likely will not work.
+If you are running a Batch or PowerShell script for Windows, make sure that the external path has the proper extension (".bat" or ".ps1"), because Windows uses this to determine what kind of file it is to execute.
+Additionally, if you are running Vagrant on something like Cygwin or WSL where bash is available, then you should be able to use an extension like ".sh".

 To run a script already available on the guest you can use an inline script to invoke the remote script on the guest.